Thacha26/Thacha26/README.md

 ## 🐱 About Me
 I'm a Computer Science student at the National Autonomous University of Mexico (UNAM), Faculty of Sciences.

+- [ ] I'm passionate about science
+- [ ] I constantly seek to improve myself, both personally and professionally
+- [ ] I love learning new things
+- [ ] I enjoy challenges
+- [ ] Meeting new people is never a problem

 # My interests

 - Karate